mistyliao/cis-195-f21/apps/app-7/app-7.md

 * Changing a latitude or longitude value in the Firebase console should make that egg *immediately* update its position on the map.

 ## Suggested Implementation Order
 *I recommend completing these requirements roughly in order.
-Please watch the lecture in it's entirety before starting.*
+Please watch the lecture + demo in it's entirety before starting.*

 * Setup `ref` inside viewDidLoad.
 * Setup `refHandle`, also inside viewDidLoad.
 This is where you'll fetch data from Firebase, decode that data into EggAnnotations, and update your UI.